eSSENTIAL ADVOCACY 2025!!!

 our Projects

-Our efforts focus on issues of decent work, fair development, and environmental protection.
-We combine public education, policy initiatives, know-your-rights trainings, legal advocacy, technical support, and other tools to support low-income individuals, families, and communities.
+Our efforts focus on issues of decent work and equitable communities.
+We combine public education, policy initiatives, know-your-rights trainings, legal advocacy, technical support, and other tools to support low income individuals, families, and their communities.

 unemployment insurance

-Our office is at the forefront of efforts to ensure that workers receive the benefits they earned during years of work to support their families at the time income is most needed.
-See our online video series and handbook, explaining the UIA process and provide information to ensure that claimants receive the benefits that they have earned.
+Our office is at the forefront of efforts to ensure workers receive unemployment insurance benefits earned during years of work to support their families at the time income is most needed.

 Mass layoffs & worksite closings